 Follow below to learn how to become a nurse practitioner (NP) in New Jersey.

-Nurse practitioners are required to hold unencumbered RN licenses to practice in New Jersey at the time they are applying for an advanced practice nurse – nurse practitioner (APN-NP) license to practice in New Jersey.
+Nurse practitioners are required to hold an unencumbered RN license to practice in New Jersey when applying for an advanced practice nurse – nurse practitioner (APN-NP) license.

-As New Jersey is a member of the enhanced Nurse Licensure Compact (NLC), those who hold operational multi-state RN licenses from NLC member states also fulfill this requirement and do not need to apply for an RN license in New Jersey unless they are changing their permanent residency.
-The NLC allows nurses to offer physical/virtual services in member states without having to apply for a license in every one of those states.
+New Jersey is a member of the enhanced Nurse Licensure Compact (NLC); those who hold operational multi-state RN licenses from NLC member states also fulfill this requirement and do not need to apply for an RN license in New Jersey unless they are changing their permanent residency.
+The NLC allows nurses to offer physical and virtual services in member states without requiring them to apply for licensure.

-All applicants are required to provide correct information and true documents and evidence to support the information provided.
+All applicants are required to provide accurate documentation and evidence to support the information provided.
 The discovery of any falsehood in an application might lead to the revocation of your license if discovered in the future.
 Prospective nurse practitioners are to have at least a bachelor’s degree from a basic nursing program.

 Finally, note that all fees paid during the application process are non-refundable.

-This is a core requirement for getting licensed as an APN-NP in New Jersey.
-You are expected to have obtained at least a master’s degree through a nurse practitioner program that prepares participants to take up a nurse practitioner role serving a specific population focus.
+Advanced education is a core requirement for getting licensed as an APN-NP in New Jersey.
+You are expected to have obtained at least a master’s degree through a Board-approved nurse practitioner program that prepares participants to serve a specific population focus.

-This may be viewed as an end goal to APN education as it is the step that evaluates the quality of your education.
-Once a prospective APN has completed their advanced education program, they are subjected to an examination organized by a national certifying body to obtain national certification.
+Becoming nationally certified is the step that evaluates the quality of your education.
+Once prospective APNs have completed their advanced education program, they are subjected to an examination organized by a national certifying body to obtain national certification.

-Certifying agencies are specific in the roles and population foci that they offer certification for.
-Hence, prospective APN-NPs must only contact such agencies as are accredited to certify professionals in their desired practice area.
+Certifying agencies are specific in the roles and population foci for which they offer certification.
+Therefore, prospective APN-NPs must only contact accredited agencies that certify professionals in their desired practice area.
 To become certified, NJ applicants must also pass their specialty’s highest-level practice exam.

-Only certifications issued by certifying agencies that hold accreditation through the National Commission for Certifying Agencies and the American Board of Nursing Specialties are acceptable.
+Agencies such as the National Commission for Certifying Agencies (NCCA) and the American Board of Nursing Specialties (ABNS) are acceptable.
 Here are the certifying agencies recognized by the board for the certification of NPs:

-The board receives applications for these licenses all year long for a fee of $100.
-You must request for the application here, if you fulfill all requirements.
+The board processes applications for a fee of $100.
+You’ll need to email a request for the application to be sent to you or apply online.
 You will also be required to pay an additional certificate fee anywhere between $80 – $160 depending on the date your RN license expires.

-As APRN-NPs are expected to have obtained advanced education, the board requires that an original copy of your transcript be sent to them from the institution where you had your program.
+The board requires an original copy of your transcript to be sent to them from the institution attended.
 The transcript must contain the date of graduation and the degree awarded.
-You are also required to provide proof of holding a valid national certification.
-This can be requested from your certifying agency.
+You are also required to provide proof of your valid national certification.
+That can be requested from the certifying agency.

-All applicants must have an RN license to practice in New Jersey.
-This may either be a single state license or a multi-state license from any NLC member state.
+All applicants must show verification of an RN license to practice in New Jersey.
+That may either be a single-state license or a multi-state license from any NLC member state.
 Most applicants can verify their licenses using Nursys.
-If your board of nursing does not report to Nursys, you must contact them for the verification procedure.
+If your Board of Nursing does not report to Nursys, you must contact them for the verification procedure.
 Note that you do not need to verify your RN license if it was issued in New Jersey.